Table of Contents

 1. Eat Right Food

 Eat a well-balanced diet rich in vitamins and proteins to ensure good hair health.
-Also, make sure that you include minerals like zinc and sulfur in your daily meals.
-They help improve the circulation of blood throughout the body and the scalp, thereby controlling the overproduction of sebum and reducing oiliness.
+Also, ensure you include minerals like zinc and sulfur in your daily meals.
+They help improve blood circulation throughout the body and the scalp, thereby controlling the overproduction of sebum and reducing oiliness.

 2. Massage With Jojoba Oil

 An oil massage to cut down excess oil from the scalp?
 Will it work?
 Well, only a good oil can help remove the bad oil from the skin of the scalp.
 Jojoba oil regulates the amount of oil produced in the hair follicles, which aids in reducing scalp oiliness.
-So take 3-4 teaspoons of jojoba oil and give your scalp a good massage with it.
+So take 3-4 teaspoons of jojoba oil and massage your scalp well.
 You should also work it through the length of your hair and let it soak in the oil for an hour before rinsing with a mild shampoo.

 Read Also – Jojoba Oil – What You Need To Know